Basic-Nature/html_Parser_prototype/readme.md

 Add New Extraction Strategies: Implement in table_core.py or as a plugin.
 Add Handlers: Place new state/county/format handlers in handlers/.
-Improve ML/NER: Retrain models using the correction bot and logs.
 Election Integrity: All new logic should log decisions and support auditability.

 - **Add New States**: Create a new file in `handlers/states/` (e.g. `georgia.py`) and implement a `parse()` method.
 - **Add Format Support**: Add new file in `handlers/formats/` and map in `format_router.py`.
 - **Shared Behavior**: Use `utils/shared_logic.py` for common race detection, total extraction, etc.
-- **Add Bot Tasks**: Add new automation/notification logic in `bot/bot_router.py`.

 ---